-There have not been any Commission decisions focusing on this specific area.
+No Commission decisions have focused on this specific area.
 However, the Vertical Guidelines suggest that the Commission will actively consider arguments as to the efficiencies associated with resale price maintenance restrictions where such restrictions relate to the launch of a new product or the conduct of a short-term low-price campaign.